klust/SupercomputersForStarters/docs/C05_Summary1/C05_S01_Scaling.md

 # Scaling

-The performance of a computar cannot be understood from a single parameter.
+The performance of a computer cannot be understood from a single parameter.
 Instead many parameters characterise the performance of computer.
 The clock speed of a CPU is only one of those parameters.
 There are also many lantencies that need to be taken into account: memory latencies at the various levels of the memory hierarchy and of storage, communication